-One of Plaintiff's counsel, or a representative thereof, a videographer, a court reporter, an interpreter, if necessary, and/or, if a minor, a parent or guardian may attend the compulsory medical examination.
+One of Plaintiff's counsel or a representative thereof, a videographer, a court reporter, an interpreter, if necessary, and/or if a minor, a parent or guardian, may attend the compulsory medical examination.
 See Broyles v.
 Reilley, 695 So.
 2d 832 (Fla.
 2d DCA 1997).
-Audio tape recordings are also permitted.
+Audio tape recordings are also permitted by Plaintiff.
 See Palank v.
 CSX Transp.
 Inc., 657 So.
 2d 48 (Fla.
 4th DCA 1995).
 No other persons may attend without specific order of the Court.
-The plaintiff's counsel will notify, in writing within 7 days of the examination, the names, position relative to the plaintiff, and number of persons who will be present so that an examining room of sufficient size can be reserved.
+Plaintiff's counsel will notify, in writing within 7 days of the examination, the names, relationship to the plaintiff, and number of persons who will be present so that an examining room of sufficient size can be reserved.
 The presence of these third parties is premised upon a requirement that they will not interfere with the doctor's examination.
 See Bacallao v.
 Dauphin, 963 So.
 2d 962 (Fla.
 3d DCA 2007).
 To that end, no person present may interrupt, enter or leave the examining room during the examination, or vocalize in any matter.
-No communication vocally, in writing, or in any other manner may occur between or amongst the party being examined and anybody else in the examination.
+No communication vocally, in writing, or in any other manner may occur between or amongst the party being examined and anybody else in the examining room except the examiner or individuals that she/he deems necessary for the examination.